wikrie/scprime_price_check/README.md

   - Enter the exact directory of your spc.exe - example `base_cmd = 'D:\SCPrime\spc.exe'`
 - Open CMD
   - Go to the folder where the script is (for example cd D:\SCPrime\scprime_price_check)
+  - Type python --version.
+If you get Python 3.x.x everything is ok.
-  - Type the command python3 scprime_price_check.py
+  - Type the command python scprime_price_check.py (If in the previous step you got Python 2.x.x you should use python3 instead in this command)
   - If you see the script running, you are good to continue
 - Create a new text file
   - Name it pricechecker.bat